Archdiocese of Sant'Angelo dei Lombardi–Conza–Nusco–Bisaccia

-The Archdiocese of Sant’Angelo dei Lombardi–Conza–Nusco–Bisaccia (Archidioecesis Sancti Angeli de Lombardis–Compsana–Nuscana–Bisaciensis) is a Latin archdiocese of the Catholic Church in Campania.
+The Archdiocese of Sant’Angelo dei Lombardi–Conza–Nusco–Bisaccia (Archidioecesis Sancti Angeli de Lombardis–Compsana–Nuscana–Bisaciensis) is an archdiocese of the Latin Church in Campania.
 It has existed since 1986.
 It is a suffragan of the archdiocese of Benevento.

 Organizational changes

 The archdiocese of Conza existed from the eighth century to 1986.
 From 1818 to 1921, it was the archdiocese of Conza e Campagna, and then, from 1921 to 1986, the archdiocese of Conza-Sant'Angelo dei Lombardi-Bisaccia.
-After 1986 it became part of the archdiocese of Sant’Angelo dei Lombardi–Conza–Nusco–Bisaccia.
+After 1986, it became part of the archdiocese of Sant’Angelo dei Lombardi–Conza–Nusco–Bisaccia.
 The current archdiocese, therefore, has incorporated, with Conza, the diocese of Sant'Angelo dei Lombardi-Bisaccia and the diocese of Nusco.

 History

 Conza, a city of the province of Avellino, Southern Italy, was twice destroyed by earthquakes (980, 1694), and was at one time nearly abandoned.
 The first known Bishop of Conza is Lando, who was present at the Roman synod of 743 held under Pope Zachary.
 In 989, the diocese of Conza was a suffragan (subordinate) of the archbishops of Salerno.

 In 990, a very strong earthquake struck the area of Benevento.
 In Conza half the town was destroyed, and, according to the "Chronicon Cassinense", the bishop was killed in the disaster.